RealityWanderers/R4R_Public/README.md

 ## ⚠️ Known Issues:

--Functionality of the phone inside of Level_0 does not work correctly.
+- Functionality of the phone inside of Level_0 does not work correctly.
 Works fine in Level_1.
--Overclock boost is bound to the forward left stick, which is also used by the phone menu navigation.
+- Overclock boost is bound to the forward left stick, which is also used by the phone menu navigation.

 ## Credits